wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

 #### Effect of choice of will or intestacy (option B)

-*   Heading: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+*   Heading: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

 ##### 95 Effect on application of Act of choice of will or intestacy

-*   (1) If the surviving spouse or partner chooses option B, nothing in this Act (other than [sections 20 to 20F][84] or [sections 58][199] and [59][200]) applies to the distribution of property under the will of the deceased spouse or partner or under [Part 3][381] of the Administration Act 1969\.
+*   (1) If the surviving spouse or partner chooses option B, nothing in this Act (other than [sections 20 to 20F][84] or [sections 58][200] and [59][201]) applies to the distribution of property under the will of the deceased spouse or partner or under [Part 3][380] of the Administration Act 1969\.

-    (2) To avoid any doubt, the fact that a surviving spouse or partner chooses, or is treated as having chosen, option B does not prevent that person from disclaiming any interest as a beneficiary in any real or personal property to which he or she is entitled under the will of the deceased spouse or partner or under [Part 3][381] of the Administration Act 1969\.
+    (2) To avoid any doubt, the fact that a surviving spouse or partner chooses, or is treated as having chosen, option B does not prevent that person from disclaiming any interest as a beneficiary in any real or personal property to which he or she is entitled under the will of the deceased spouse or partner or under [Part 3][380] of the Administration Act 1969\.

-    Section 95: added, on 1 February 2002, by [section 61][366] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 95: inserted, on 1 February 2002, by [section 61][367] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 95(1): amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).